DNSPod/dnspod-int-api-docs/source/info.rst

 ------------------
 Before you use the APIs, you need get a user-token first by this one.

-API Address：
+API Address:
     * https://api.dnspod.com/Auth
-HTTP Request Type：
+HTTP Request Type:
     * POST
-Request Parameters：
+Request Parameters:
     * Global parameters.
-Response Code：
+Response Code:
     * Common response
     * 10001 User have been spammed
     * 10003 Account email is invalid